-Convert quadratic equations to vertex form and find solutions step-by-step.
+Convert a quadratic into vertex form and inspect the solutions step by step.

 x₁ = -1